vbekasov/cpp/ll_head/README.md

 This library contained files:

 * tl.h : header file only one has to be included in your project
 * st_ns.hpp : struct namespace.
 Header with structure used in <i>LinkedList</i> class.
 Functions to be overloaded to determine classes in the linked list.
 Objects and variables stored in <i>ClassData</i> are written in this structure.
+To copy struct content and destuct struct, change st_node::et to '+' after copying and before call destructor.
 * cl_ll_ns.hpp : class LinkedList in namespace.
 Header with <i>LinkedList</i> class.
 Usage you can find in [implementation.](#implementation)
 * cl_fun_over.hpp : classes and functions to be overloaded by user.
 * cl_dt_ns.hpp : class data namespace.
 Template <i>ClassData</i> to store variables and classes.